ktor-doc-jp/ktor-doc-jp/pages/servers/engine.md

 ### Running the application from inside the IDE

-Running hosted applications in a development environment such as IntelliJ IDEA, is supported by using development hosts.
+Running applications in a development environment such as IntelliJ IDEA, is supported by using development engines.

 ##### IntelliJ IDEA

 1. Create a new Run Configuration using "Application" as template
-2. For the main class use one of the following hosts
+2. For the main class use one of the following engines
-  * Netty: use `io.ktor.netty.DevelopmentHost`
+  * Netty: use `io.ktor.server.netty.DevelopmentEngine`
-  * Jetty: use `io.ktor.jetty.DevelopmentHost`
+  * Jetty: use `io.ktor.server.jetty.DevelopmentEngine`
 ![Main Class](../../images/docs/run-configuration-development-host.png)
 3. Specify the Module to be used
 4. Save the Configuration by giving it a name